Learning how to stop negative self talk is an essential part of healing.

 Having trouble?
 Think about it this way

-If you are having trouble writing anything, try to think of a loved one or close friend that is saying these negative things to themselves.
+If you are having trouble writing anything, try to think of a loved one that is saying these negative things to themselves.
 What would you say to them?

 Would you go, “Oh yeah, that’s true”?
 Or would you counter them with evidence and reasoning, like “That’s not true.
 Remember that one time…” or “Okay, you’re not the best at that, but you are good at….”